JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

 ## Why Annotations Are the Right Place for the Remedy

 The decision is still binary.
-Cedar has `permit` and `forbid`, and adding a third outcome would mean forking the policy language. `Challenge` is not a decision.
-It is a status attached to a denial, saying "denied for now, and here is what would change the answer."
+Cedar has `permit` and `forbid`, and adding a third outcome would mean forking the policy language. `Challenge` is not a decision but a status attached to a denial, saying "denied for now, and here is what would change the answer."

 An annotation carries that well: